phetsims/fourier-making-waves/doc/implementation-notes.md

 and view coordinate frames.

 Each chart has a model class, and a corresponding view class.
 The model class contains all information that is needed by the view class.
-For each concrete class, the class name is prefixed with the screen name.
-For example `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.
+For each concrete class, the class name is prefixed with the screen name, for
+example: `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.

 All charts automatically adjust their y-axis scale to fit the peak amplitude that is displayed.